-6-3 DINING AND FOOD PREPARATION FACILITIES.
+6-3 FOOD PREPARATION IN FACILITIES

-6-3.1 Industrial Cooking Facilities.
+6-3.1 Cooking Facilities for Other than Dwelling Units.

 Hood and duct systems for commercial cooking equipment that produces smoke or grease-laden vapors must comply with NFPA 96, Ventilation Control and Fire Protection of Commercial Cooking Operations.
 Limit kitchen-extinguishing systems to wet chemical or automatic sprinklers installed in accordance with NFPA 96.
 Install fire suppression systems that sound a general building fire alarm and transmit a signal to the fire department or to a constantly monitored location.

 6-3.2 Cooking Equipment in Facilities.

 Areas, other than dwelling units, that are provided with residential type range top cooking surfaces must be equipped with an approved residential range top extinguishing system.
-The range top extinguishing system must be connected to the building fire alarm system to sound a general building fire alarm and must disconnect power to the cooking equipment.
+The range top extinguishing system must be connected to the building fire alarm system to sound a general building fire alarm and must automatically shut off all sources of fuel and electric power that produce heat to the equipment being protected by that unit.

 6-4 MEDICAL FACILITIES.

-This section includes hospitals, composite medical facilities, ambulatory health care centers, occupational health clinics, outpatient clinics, dental clinics, flight medicine clinics, and similar facilities.
-These facilities must conform to MIL-HDBK-1191, Medical and Dental Treatment Facilities Design and Construction Criteria.
+This section includes hospitals, composite medical facilities, ambulatory health care centers, occupational health clinics, outpatient clinics, dental clinics, flight medicine clinics, medical logistics facilities, biological safety and medical laboratories, and similar facilities.
+These facilities must conform to UFC 4-510-01, Design: Medical Military Facilities.